20% off your first purchase with code: SHOP24

 • Takes up a lot of room space

-Z-shaped Arrangement
+Z-Shaped Arrangement

-This is a less frequently used desk arrangement but many teachers love it.
 To set up your desks in a Z, you will have a row across the back and a row across the front which are connected by a third diagonal row in the center.

-z shaped classroom seating arrangement
+z shaped design for classroom desk arrangement seating plan

 • All students face the same direction